-- Certain occupations and establishments are exempt from the minimum wage, and/or overtime pay provisions.
-Certain narrow exemptions also apply to the pump at work requirements. - Special provisions apply to workers in American Samoa, the Commonwealth of the Northern Mariana Islands, and the Commonwealth of Puerto Rico. - Some state laws provide greater employee protections; employers must comply with both. - Some employers incorrectly classify workers as "independent contractors" when they are actually employees under the FLSA.
+- Certain occupations and establishments are exempt from the minimum wage, and/or overtime pay provisions. - Special provisions apply to workers in American Samoa, the Commonwealth of the Northern Mariana Islands, and the Commonwealth of Puerto Rico. - Some state laws provide greater employee protections; employers must comply with both. - Some employers incorrectly classify workers as "independent contractors" when they are actually employees under the FLSA.
 It is important to know the difference between the two because employees (unless exempt) are entitled to the FLSA's minimum wage and overtime pay protections and correctly classified independent contractors are not. - Certain full-time students, student learners, apprentices, and workers with disabilities may be paid less than the minimum wage under special certificates issued by the Department of Labor.